nebulasio/go-nebulas/README.md

 ## NVM
-Nebulas implemented an nvm to run smart contracts like ethereum.NVM provides a javascript runtime environment through v8-engine.Users can write smart contracts by javascript, which is the most popular language in the world.
+Nebulas implemented an nvm to run smart contracts like ethereum.
+NVM provides a javascript runtime environment through v8-engine.
+Users can write smart contracts by javascript, which is the most popular language in the world.

 We can deploy and run smart contracts by two RPC methods: